TrueDub/grunt-nexus-release/README.md

 # grunt-nexus-release

-> release zip artefacts to a Nexus server
+> release zip artifacts to a Nexus server

 ## Getting Started
 This plugin requires Grunt `~0.4.5`